adonisjs/v6-docs/content/docs/concepts/scaffolding.md

+---
+summary: Scaffold source files from templates and update TypeScript source code using codemods in AdonisJS
+---

 # Scaffolding and codemods

 Scaffolding refers to the process of generating source files from static templates (aka stubs), and codemods refer to updating the TypeScript source code by parsing the AST.